Dante's Inferno (video game): Downloadable content

 Upon its release, a series of downloadable content (DLC) game packs were released, each containing a number of souls, used for purchasing new abilities.
 The first contained 500 souls and was free of charge while the rest contained 1500, 3000 and 5000 souls and cost a relatively small amount and could only be downloaded once.

 The first traditional piece of downloadable content was released a month after release on March 4, entitled Dark Forest, a prologue level loosely based on the opening of The Divine Comedy, that sees Dante in a dark forest before meeting Virgil.
 The content includes two new enemies known as the "Forest Siren" and "Death Knight" and involves a series of puzzles to overcome.
 In addition to the level, the download also includes an additional "Disco Inferno" costume, a novelty piece in the style of polyester disco fashion wear.

 Numerous alternative costumes have also been released, including Florentine Dante based on the real life poet Dante Alighieri released on February 18, 2010 and Animated Film Dante, based on the appearance of the character from Dante's Inferno: An Animated Epic, released one week later.

-Trials of St Lucia, released on April 29, 2010, features cooperative gameplay and a game-editor.
-Players are able to share their created maps and levels with others.
-The new playable character in this DLC is St. Lucia, a Christian martyr described as Dante's guardian angel.
+Trials of St Lucia, released on April 29, 2010, featured cooperative gameplay and a game-editor.
+Players were able to share their created maps and levels with others.
+The new playable character in this DLC was St. Lucia, a Christian martyr described as Dante's guardian angel.
+The publisher of the game, Electronic Arts, shut down the servers for Trials of St. Lucia on December 8, 2023 leaving the DLC entirely unplayable.